 Having being born overseas, English was not my first language.
 However, I was taught a little bit at home, studied it in High School for about 4 years, then for another 2 years in College, and at the British Center for English Language Studies, where I received my Cambridge Language Institute certification, the equivalent of the TOEFL certification.

 I moved to the US and did Post Graduate work in Teaching Methodologies – work that paved the way to a Master’s in Applied Linguistics.
 While doing my MA besides teaching ESL, at the University, I was also an Assistant for the English Department and taught English 101/102 and 201/202.
-My work in International Relations and International Marketing led me to travel extensively, while giving me the opportunity to also become a seasoned English to French to Spanish to Portuguese to Italian translator and interpreter.
+My work in International Relations and International Marketing led me to travel extensively, while giving me the opportunity to also become a seasoned English to French to Spanish to Portuguese to Italian literary and business translator and interpreter.
 After coming back to the US - I received my English State of Georgia Certification and resumed teaching English in local colleges, and in middle/high schools in Gwinnett, DeKalb and Fulton Counties.

 There is always room for one more.